QuantEcon/lecture-python-intro/in-work/lln_clt.md

 generate_multiple_hist(st.norm(loc=5, scale=2), ns=[20_000, 50_000, 100_000], m=10_000)
 ```

-We see that the histogram gradually converges to $\mu$.
+The histogram gradually converges to $\mu$ as the sample size n increases.

 You can imagine the result when extrapolating this trend for $n \to \infty$.